 Public Works has 7 bi- fuel pick-up trucks that run primarily on CNG.
 They switch to gasoline only when CNG is depleted.
 This allows for greater distance and the flexibility to keep running if the vehicles stay on the east side of the County where CNG fuel is not available.

-County has installed EV chargers at the courthouse in Coalville and at the Richins building in Kimball Junction
+County has installed EV charging stations at the courthouse in Coalville, Public Health Department in Park City, Summit County library in Kimball Junction, and at the library in Kamas.

 Five dual EV charging stations will be installed at Ecker Hill Park and Ride in 2019.